Daemon403/AnalysisOfAlgorithms/README.md

 ### Usage
 To use the Prim algorithm implementation, run the `prims_algorithm` function with the input graph represented as an adjacency list.

-## Time Complexity Analysis

-The code includes functions for analyzing the time complexity of both algorithms.
-It measures the execution time for different input sizes and plots a graph showing the relationship between input size and running time.

-## Space Complexity Analysis

-Similarly, the code provides functions to analyze the space complexity of the algorithms.
-It measures the space usage for different input sizes and plots a graph illustrating the space requirements as the input size increases.

 ## Generating Graphs

 Additionally, the repository includes a function for generating random weighted graphs in CSV format.
 This can be useful for testing the algorithms on different graph structures.